Commands

 fspec generate-coverage --dry-run

-Add Tag to Feature
+Add Tag To Feature

-fspec add-tag-to-feature <file> <tag> [--validate-registry]
+fspec add-tag-to-feature <file> <tag>

 Options:

-• --validate-registry - Check that tag exists in registry
+• --validate-registry Check tag exists in registry

 Examples: